AfropunkTechnologist/AzureWebServer/README.md

-# Deploying a Web Server in Azure
+# Deploying a Web Server in MS Azure

 ### Overview

-Wrote a Packer and Terraform template to deploy a customizable, scalable IaaS web server in MS Azure.

 Crafted a policy that ensures all indexed resources are tagged, then wrote A reusable Terraform module and Packer template for deploying my custom